 The “New” Map Supplement Series

-I know all of you are as pleased as I that that the Cartography department has begun to publish new loose supplement maps with the magazine.
-Now that their number has reached six, I am really starting to feel that they are back to stay.
+I know all of you are as pleased as I am that that the Cartography department has begun to publish new loose supplement maps with the magazine.
+Now that their number has reached seven, I am really starting to feel that they are back to stay.
 (I hope I don’t jinx this.)

 I am going to present a brief description of each with personal observation.
 Then I was hoping that other map lovers will weigh in on the topic.